 Ones to watch

-The Red Imps current top scorer with 11 strikes so far this season.
+The Red Imps top scorer with 16 strikes so far this season and 9 assists.
 Matt joined Lincoln at the start of the 2017/18 season and settled quickly, scoring in a 2-2 draw with Wycombe Wanderers on the opening day of the season.

 Powerful striker Rhead joined Lincoln in 2015 and has scored over 40 goals so far for the Red Imps.
 Rhead ended up Lincoln's top scorer in the National League last season with 24 goals in all compeitions.
-He has chipped in with seven goals and six assists so far this season.
+He has chipped in with nine goals and eleven assists so far this season.

 The strong midfielder joined Lincoln at the start of the season, dropping down a division, signing from Peterborough on an undisclosed fee.
-Bostwick has made a strong start to life with Lincoln, finding the back of the net six times this season from midfield.
+Bostwick has made a strong start to life with Lincoln, finding the back of the net six times this season from midfield and provided 9 assists.

 Last time out